boeni-industries/aico/docs/concepts/agency/agency.md

   Connects agency to working memory, semantic memory, knowledge graph, and AMS consolidation/behavioral learning as the backbone for long‑term context and evolution.

 - **Emotion, Personality & Social Context** (`agency-component-emotion-personality-social.md`)
-  Uses personality traits, values, emotional state, and relationship vectors to constrain which goals and behaviors are appropriate and how they are expressed.
+  Uses personality traits, values, emotional state, curiosity profile, and relationship vectors to shape which goals are attractive, how urgent they feel, and how they are expressed.

+- **World Model & Knowledge/Property Graph** (`agency-component-world-model.md`)
+  Maintains structured understanding of people, entities, routines, environments, and uncertainties as a shared substrate for planning, curiosity, and self-reflection.

+- **Curiosity Engine** (`agency-component-curiosity-engine.md`)
+  Computes intrinsic motivation signals from gaps and anomalies in the world model and memory, turning them into self-generated exploration goals.

+- **Goal Arbiter & Meta-Control** (`agency-component-goal-arbiter-meta-control.md`)
+  Balances user-requested, curiosity-driven, and system/self-development goals under value, safety, and resource constraints to decide what AICO pursues when.

+- **Self-Reflection & Self-Model** (`agency-component-self-reflection.md`)
+  Periodically reviews AICO’s own behavior and outcomes to derive lessons that adapt skills, strategies, and priorities over time.

 - **Scheduler & Resource Governance** (`agency-component-scheduler-governance.md`)
   Uses the task scheduler and resource monitor as the enforcement layer for bounded autonomy (when and how background or long‑running plans execute).